 Labour announces ‘charging commission’ to increase crime-solving

-The commission will aim to identify reasons for the ‘woeful’ decline in successful law enforcement, Labour said.
+Labour says the commission will aim to identify reasons for the ‘woeful’ decline in successful law enforcement

 Labour has launched an expert commission tasked with drawing up reforms to help the party increase the number of crimes solved if it wins the next election.